 Women are identified through maternity services.
-While there is nothing specific in the general practitioner (GP) contract regarding the screening programme, GPs have a key role in ensuring that pregnant women presenting to them are referred on as soon as possible to midwifery services.
+While there is nothing specific in the general practitioner (GP) contract regarding the Fetal Anomaly Screening Programme, GPs have a key role in ensuring that pregnant women presenting to them are referred on as soon as possible to midwifery services.
 Providers will make sure there is timely access for women to all aspects of the screening programme.